United States Fleet Forces Command: Cold War

 On 1 January 1946, Commander Minesweeping Forces, Atlantic Fleet (ComMinLant) was activated to command minesweepers assigned to the Atlantic Fleet.
 The Commander, Mine Forces, Atlantic was responsible for all Fleet mine warfare operations.
 Units under his command were divided into Minesweeping Squadrons (MineRon)s.

-Between 1947 and 1985, the fleet command was a concurrent appointment with the United States Atlantic Command.
+Between 1947 and 1985, the fleet commander's post was a concurrent appointment with the Commander-in-Chief of United States Atlantic Command.
 The Commander-in-Chief Atlantic Fleet (CINCLANTFLT) was traditionally a navy four-star admiral who also then held the positions of Commander-in-Chief United States Atlantic Command (CINCLANT) and NATO's Supreme Allied Commander Atlantic (SACLANT).
 But after a major reorganization of the U.S. armed forces structure following the Goldwater-Nichols Act of 1986, CINCLANFLT was separated from the two other billets.
 The admiral commanding the Atlantic Fleet was designated as the Deputy Commander in Chief of the Atlantic Command until 1986.

 Major crises the Atlantic Fleet was involved in during the Cold War included the 1962 Cuban Missile Crisis and the 1965 United States occupation of the Dominican Republic.

-The general purpose forces of the Army, Navy, and Air Force began to be reorganized in response to the Cuban Missile Crisis on 16 October 1962.
-The command organization, as finally developed, called for the Commander in Chief, Atlantic (CINCLANT), Admiral Robert Dennison, to provide the unified command.
+The Cuban Missile Crisis meant that from 16 October 1962 a temporary command organization, for the newly required forces was necessary.
+The Commander in Chief, Atlantic Command (CINCLANT), Admiral Robert Dennison, became the unified commander.
 He also retained control of all naval components involved in tactical operations, as the Commander-in-Chief, Atlantic Fleet.
 The responsibility for Army and Air Force components was assigned to the Continental Army Command (CONARC) and the Tactical Air Command under the designation of Army Forces, Atlantic (ARLANT), and Air Forces, Atlantic (AFLANT).
 The commander of the Army XVIII Airborne Corps was designated Joint Task Force Commander to plan for any joint operations that might become necessary.
 Over-all direction was exercised by the President and the Secretary of Defense through the Joint Chiefs of Staff, who named the Chief of Naval Operations as their representative for the quarantine.

 Major elements of the Strategic Army Corps were designated for use by ARLANT and placed in advanced alert status.
 Logistic support for the more than 100,000 men involved was directed by a newly established Peninsula Base Command.
 Preparatory steps were taken to make possible the immediate callup of high priority Army National Guard and Army Reserve units.
 Tactical Air Command moved hundreds of tactical fighter, reconnaissance, and troop carrier aircraft to the southeast.
 To make room for all these units, the bombers, tankers, and other aircraft not required for the current operations were ordered to other bases in the United States.